Eino: Lambda Guide

 }

-// Create a parser
+// create parser

 parser := schema.NewMessageJSONParser[*MyStruct](&schema.MessageJSONParseConfig{